 It takes two forces conversations

-And so that it doesn't just stop at talking, you also have to deal with each other on a playful level.
-You wait for your partner, help him, advise, plan the next steps.
-"Multiplayer" mode takes Hazelight Studios to a completely new level: In many MMORPGs, great cohesion is preached as a necessity.
+And so that it doesn't just stay with talking, you also have to deal with each other on a playful level.
+You wait for your partner, help him, consult, plan the next steps.
+Hazelight Studios is taking the "multiplayer" mode to a whole new level here: in many an MMORPG, great cohesion is preached as a necessity.
 In the end, everyone runs around alone, but at least in a crowd.
-With It Takes Two, you don't make such promises, you force the players in front of the screen together - co-op then comes naturally.
+With It Takes Two you don't promise anything like that, you force the players together in front of the screen - co-op then comes all by itself.

 The requirements for cooperative play are not only rudimentary: it is always about reacting to what the other is doing - and vice versa.
 A player opens the way through the environment, the partner follows.
 Hard to believe, but true: You won't reach your goal on your own, no matter how hard you try.
 At Nintendo you will probably look enviously towards Playstation, Xbox and PC as well as Electronic Arts and Hazelight Studios: What It Takes Two presents here is what Nintendo has stood for for decades: unrestrained, colorful family fun.

 This is supported by all the content from the child's world of thought: toys, dinosaurs, a cardboard castle.
 Then there are the other rooms in the house, which are transformed into spacious play areas that are populated by what one would find in them in everyday life - sometimes realistically, sometimes childishly exaggerated.
 On the Xbox Series X - our test system for It Takes Two - everything runs smoothly at 60 FPS.
 And it's hard to believe either: The action-adventurous jumping game looks terrific in split-screen mode.
 The other half of the screen is not missing, you always look over it anyway, at least when the game lets you.